Machine Translation Quality Estimation

 Turn translation quality into an operational signal

-Pangeanic helps enterprises, public administrations, AI teams, and language service providers add MTQE to machine translation, document translation, post-editing, review routing, and multilingual AI data workflows.
+Pangeanic helps enterprises, public administrations, AI teams and language service providers add MTQE to machine translation, document translation, post-editing, review routing and multilingual AI data workflows.